NikoYuwono/nikoyuwono.github.io/about.md

 ---
 layout: page
+permalink: dev-blog/about/
 title: Hello!
 I'm Niko Yuwono
 ---

 <img src="../profile_picture.jpeg" height="30%" width="30%" style="margin-left=auto;margin-right-auto;">

 I'm a software engineer based in Tokyo, Japan.
 I'm working as an Android Developer but I also learned Computer Vision in the past and like to play with it too.
 I want to share my thoughts and works about Android Development and Computer Vision here.
-I hope I can help you!
+I hope my posts can help you!

 <!--
 [@mdo](https://twitter.com/mdo).